vmware-archive/streaming-runtimes/docs/architecture/processors/srp/overview.md

 #### User Defined Functions (Polyglot)

-Polyglot [User Defined Function (UDF)](./udf/overview.md).
-The Streaming Runtime allows implementing the message transformation logic in the language of your choice, packaged in a standalone image container and deployed as a sidecard in the same Pod along with the SRP Processor.
+Polyglot [User Defined Function (UDF)](./udf-overview.md).
+The Streaming Runtime allows implementing the message transformation logic in the language of your choice, packaged in a standalone image container and deployed as a sidecar in the same Pod along with the SRP Processor.

 ![Polyglot-UDF](./sr-udf-architecture.svg)

-The communication between the SRP Processor and the UDF running in the sidecar is over gRPC and uses a well defined Protobuf Message Service interface:
+The communication between the SRP Processor and the UDF running in the sidecar is over gRPC and uses a well defined ProtocolBuffer Message Service interface:

 ## Time-Window Aggregation Capability